We went to Mangia Nashville for the first time in 2012 (a year after they opened).

 How To Make Reservations

-Simply email Nick Pellegrino, Mangia’s owner, at email@example.com with the number in your party and the date(s) you are interested in dining there.
+Simply email Nick Pellegrino, Mangia’s owner, [email protected] with the number in your party and the date(s) you are interested in dining there.
+(NOTE: See new reservation info below!)

 He will email you right back with the availability (they’re usually booked months in advance) and the menu for that night.